 - Despite a steady decline since 2002, there was an increase in one-port traffic (i.e. to and from offshore installations and sea dredging) in 2011 of 6%, from 20.3 million tonnes lifted in 2010 to 21.6 million tonnes lifted in 2011.

-Information on Domestic Waterborne Freight statistics, including the pre-release access list and related technical documentation can be found here
+Information on Domestic Waterborne Freight statistics, including the pre-release access list and related technical documentation is available.

 - Phone: 020 7944 2021